kevaleb/marthamadeit/_fabrics/Brushed/01-black--cream-tye-dye-abstract.md

 ---
-description: 01 Black & Cream Tye-Dye Abstract
+description: NEW Black & Cream Tye-Dye Abstract
 product_types:
   - fit-n-flare
   - to